zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 White witchery.
 Ancient Roman Laws charges the witches responsible for death of cattles, etc, judged based on the damage done.
 The law did not specifically care about the sources of the power, but more about the act and its consequences.

-Christian morals praise and blame are reserved for the actions who have control over.
+Christian morals praise and blame are reserved for the actions one has control over.
 (Emphasis on moral freedom.)
 Mens rea, intention to commit a crime: the mind itself must have been corrupted.

 Power above nature has two sources, God and the devil.